ElmerTheOne/PYTHON-DAF/README.md

 # PYTHON-DAF
 Plays audio back to you with a delay.
-There were no decent alternatives to the paid apps.
+There were no decent alternatives to the paid software on windows.

 For more info about DAF, go to: https://en.wikipedia.org/wiki/Delayed_Auditory_Feedback